-Understanding Community Guide and Community Inclusion Services
+Understanding Community Engagement and Community Inclusion Services

 Our newest one page bulletin explains key differences between these two community-based services for individuals enrolled in the Developmental Disabilities Administration (DDA) Basic Plus and Core Waivers, Roads to Community Living and PASRR.
 Included are example scenarios of goals and which service would best meet those goals.

 For additional information, visit DDA’s website and select Community Engagement and Community Inclusion Guidelines.

 Short term support to develop community resources that help meet identified goals in a person-centered service plan.
 Services can be extended through the plan period for multiple goals, or as needed.

 Promotes increased community connections and access to informal supports to reach a variety of goals.

 DDA clients enrolled in the Basic Plus waiver or the Core waiver and not receiving residential habilitation services (WAC 388-845-1500), as well as individuals on PASRR and RCL.
 The amount of community engagement service is limited to the funding available in the client’s Basic Plus aggregate budget.